TobiasWehrum/unity-utilities/Countdown/README.md

 		if (countdownLoop.Progress())
 			Debug.Log("This is logged every 2 seconds.");

-		// Looping automatically, TotalDuration is chosen again every loop between 1 and 5 if (countdownRandom.Progress())
+		// Looping automatically.
+Duration is chosen between 1 and 5  every loop. if (countdownRandom.Progress())
 			Debug.Log("This is logged every 1 to 5 seconds.");